Cajac/picoCTF-Writeups/picoCTF_2021/General_Skills/Tab_Tab_Attack.md

   inflating: Addadshashanammu/Almurbalarammi/Ashalmimilkala/Assurnabitashpi/Maelkashishi/Onnissiralis/Ularradallaku/fang-of-haynekhtnamet
 ```

-Then we need to change directory with `cd` to the find the file
+Then we need to change directory with `cd` to the find the file.
+Use `TAB` twice to automatically complete the directory names.

 ```bash
 ┌──(kali㉿kali)-[/mnt/…/picoCTF/picoCTF_2021/General_Skills/Tab_Tab_Attack]